miloszhygen/skattekalkulator/README.md

 REACT
 x make e2e tests work

-- share the calculator using a create link button?
-  - create the URL that is necessary
+x share the calculator using a create link button? x create the URL that is necessary

 x show relevant info from the calculations